srikumarks/df/README.md

 # df

-Automatic differentiation is being built into programming languages such as Swift and Julia and added as libraries to languages to Python.
+Automatic differentiation is being built into programming languages such as Swift and Julia and added as libraries to languages like Python.
 This is changing the way many optimization problems are expressed and the sophistication with which deep learning models are being made.